 Soul of the Rotten that continues to squirm in the innermost part of the Trash Bottom.

-The rot which accepts all became a holy land for those that were thrown away from the world.
+The all-accepted rot became a holy land for those who were thrown away from the world.

 The special soul this rot possesses is used to acquire a vast amount of souls or create a great power.